 The fountain adorning the square was constructed in 1927 by A. Marini.
 Unfortunately it is usually inactive, despite its proximity to the Acquedotto Felice and the famous basilica.

-At the corner of the square with Via di Santa Croce in Gerusalemme are ruins of what used to be the Anfiteatro Castrense.
+At the corner of the square and the Via di Santa Croce in Gerusalemme are ruins of what used to be the Anfiteatro Castrense.

 The entrances to three small museums (the Museum of Musical Instruments, the Infantry Museum and the Historical Museum of the Grenadiers of Sardinia) are also located in the square.